michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. I will say unto God my rock, Why hast thou forgotten me? why go I mourning because of the oppression of the enemy?

-10. As with a sword in my bones, mine enemies reproach me; while they say daily unto me, Where is thy God?sword: or, killing
+10. As with a sword in my bones, mine enemies reproach me; while they say daily unto me, Where is thy God?

 11. Why art thou cast down, O my soul? and why art thou disquieted within me? hope thou in God: for I shall yet praise him, who is the health of my countenance, and my God.

 ## Psalms 43

-1. Judge me, O God, and plead my cause against an ungodly nation: O deliver me from the deceitful and unjust man.ungodly: or, unmercifulthe deceitful…: Heb. a man of deceit and iniquity
+1. Judge me, O God, and plead my cause against an ungodly nation: O deliver me from the deceitful and unjust man.

 2. For thou art the God of my strength: why dost thou cast me off? why go I mourning because of the oppression of the enemy?

 3. O send out thy light and thy truth: let them lead me; let them bring me unto thy holy hill, and to thy tabernacles.

-4. Then will I go unto the altar of God, unto God my exceeding joy: yea, upon the harp will I praise thee, O God my God.my exceeding…: Heb. the gladness of my joy
+4. Then will I go unto the altar of God, unto God my exceeding joy: yea, upon the harp will I praise thee, O God my God.

 5. Why art thou cast down, O my soul? and why art thou disquieted within me? hope in God: for I shall yet praise him, who is the health of my countenance, and my God.

 ## Psalms 44

-1. To the chief Musician for the sons of Korah, Maschil.We have heard with our ears, O God, our fathers have told us, what work thou didst in their days, in the times of old.Maschil: or, of instruction
+1. To the chief Musician for the sons of Korah, Maschil.We have heard with our ears, O God, our fathers have told us, what work thou didst in their days, in the times of old.

 2. How thou didst drive out the heathen with thy hand, and plantedst them; how thou didst afflict the people, and cast them out.